 Much of the business of governing takes place at the state and local level, rather than on the federal level.
-Competent attorneys must consider the role that various state and local actors will have on their clients' interests, whether they represent large corporations, small franchises, or individuals.
+Competent attorneys must consider the effect that various state and local actors will have on their clients' interests, whether they represent large corporations, small franchises, or individuals.
 This course is designed to offer an overview of the issues concerning state and local governance from both a theoretical and practical perspective.
 The course will acquaint students with the broad issues surrounding state and local government, rather than focus on any particular state or municipality.
-Among the topics to be discussed: state constitutional law, structure, and rights; distribution of authority between federal, state, and local governments; federal, state, and local government coordination and conflict; issues surrounding state and local provision of services and employment; state and municipal governance and oversight, and the role of localism and direct democracy in our constitutional structure.
+Among the topics of discussion: state constitutional law, structure, and rights; distribution of authority between federal, state, and local governments; federal, state, and local government coordination and conflict; issues surrounding state and local provision of services and employment; state and municipal governance and oversight, and the role of localism and direct democracy in our constitutional structure.
 Evaluation will be based on class participation, class exercises, and an examination.
-3 Hours.